You cannot sit in and observe a driving test at the moment because of coronavirus (COVID-19) and social distancing.

-Turn your phone off or make sure it’s switched to silent before the test starts.
+Turn your phone off or make sure it’s switched to silent.

-You can help the candidate to lift the bonnet if they are struggling, but don’t interfere unnecessarily during the vehicle safety questions.
+You can help the candidate to lift the bonnet if they’re struggling, but do not interfere unnecessarily.

 Where you sit

-Sitting behind the candidate is usually the least intrusive position.
-However, the best position for you is wherever it’s the most comfortable, providing you can sit upright with the seatbelt correctly fitted.
+It’s usually least intrusive to sit behind the candidate, However, the best position is wherever it’s the most comfortable, providing you can sit upright with the seat belt correctly fitted.

 During the test

-- you’re allowed to change position to improve the candidate’s visibility during the reverse exercises
+- change position to improve the candidate’s visibility during the reverse exercises

-- don’t prompt the candidate by coughing, or nudging the back of their seat
+- prompt the candidate by coughing or nudging the back of their seat

-The test won’t be stopped if you naturally look left, right and behind you - but try not to put the candidate off.
+The test will not be stopped if you naturally look left, right and behind you - but try not to put the candidate off.

 At the end of the test

-Speak to the test centre manager or follow the complaints procedure if you’ve genuine concerns about how the test was conducted.
+Speak to the test centre manager or follow the complaints procedure if you have genuine concerns about how the test was conducted.